Are bad credit RV loans something you should consider when your credit score is not up to par for a conventional credit load?

 In addition to the cost of the RV, you will also need to consider maintenance, insurance, and accessories.
-The cost of the RV itself will vary depending on the style of RV and whether or not you buy new or used.
-Here is a breakdown of average Rv cost:
+The cost of the RV itself will vary depending on the style of the RV and whether or not you buy it new or used.
+Here is a breakdown of the average Rv cost:

 Tent camping trailers: $5,000 to $20,000